 If you’re looking to store away some items you just can’t part with but don’t have room for, you’re probably already familiar with the self-storage units we see everywhere.
 However, a new product is officially on the market which might change the way we store our belongings.
 We’ve put together a guide to self-storage and POD units so you can choose which one is right for you.

 Self-storage units are the ones we typically see around town, and they’re most likely the first thing that comes to mind when you think about storage.
 These units usually cost a monthly fee to keep, and they can be found in large complexes.
 When you get a self-storage unit you’ll be given the number and the key to your unit, and you can access it any time you’d like.

 Pros and Cons of Self-Storage Units

-Portable storage units are a very new concept in the storage market, and they’re gaining popularity quickly.
-These are portable metal units which get dropped off at your door for you to load, and then picked up to be taken to a POD warehouse once your belongings are safely stored inside.
+Portable storage units are a very new concept in the residential storage market, and they’re gaining popularity quickly.
+These are portable metal units that get dropped off at your door for you to load and then picked up to be taken to a POD warehouse once your belongings are safely stored inside.